Water Reliability Plan

 Photo inside of Ross Pumping Station in the Water Treatment Plant campus.

-Improvements to the Aspinwall Pump Station will include four new pumping units, electrical upgrades, and building renovations.
+Improvements to the Aspinwall Pump Station will include four new pumping units, replacing an existing fluoride chemical feed building, electrical upgrades, and building renovations.

 Learn more